rice9797/multi4channels/README.md

 Environment Variables:

 IMPORTANT:   -e CDVR_CHNLNUM=240 \ is used to monitor the channels dvr api to watch for activity in the channels you choose to watch multiview on.
 When you stop watching the channel a 6 minute countdown begins and if the channel is not tuned again within 6 minutes the transcoding stops.
-USE this as there is currently no other way to stop the stream.
+USE this!!

 CDVR_HOST= use the ip of your Channels dvr machine